Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-secure-redis-cache/Challenge.md

 - Add step to bake Kubernetes manifest from Kustomize files
 - Modify deployment step to refer to Kustomize built manifest

-Check full workflow in following repo [https://github.com/lenisha/AKS-Landing-Zone-Accelerator/blob/openai-pipeline/.github/workflows/deploy-openaiapp.yaml](https://github.com/lenisha/AKS-Landing-Zone-Accelerator/blob/openai-pipeline/.github/workflows/deploy-openaiapp.yaml)
+If you would like to see completed workflow - it could be found in the following repo [https://github.com/lenisha/AKS-Landing-Zone-Accelerator/blob/openai-pipeline/.github/workflows/deploy-openaiapp.yaml](https://github.com/lenisha/AKS-Landing-Zone-Accelerator/blob/openai-pipeline/.github/workflows/deploy-openaiapp.yaml)